Quantcast

 Other Supplies

-To make the wreath, you’ll also need: 1) a wire wreath frame, 2) florists’ wire and pliers, and 3) garden pruners.
-You can buy a simple round wire wreath frame at a craft shop or Walmart or even Dollar Tree for $2 or $3.
-Or, you can make a natural wreath base with grapevines or sinewy flexible branches or even sturdy fir branches, using twine to connect the stems.
+1. All you need is a base.
+You can buy a simple round wire wreath frame at a craft shop, Walmart, or even Dollar Tree for $2 or $3.
+Or you can make a natural wreath base with grapevines, willow stems, similar sinewy flexible branches, or even sturdy fir branches, using twine to connect the stems.

 Making a Christmas Wreath Step-by-Step